 Inviting team members is still done via the team icon in the power bar to your left-hand side.

-When you click on an icon card, you’ll have the possibility to collaboratively work on it.
+When you click on a logo card, you’ll have the possibility to collaboratively work on it.
 Discover different ways to share feedback, add metadata, and show more information about a Logo, using the power bar on the left-hand side.
 Give and request feedback, set a logo’s download options, define metadata, set up asset lifecycles, or view the revision history.

 You can also relate logos to each other.
 Put logos with similar properties (color variations, or file format for example) together.
 Read more about asset relations here.
 Set up asset relations by uploading the respective assets, or using the asset chooser to browse the assets already existing in one of your projects.